kfischer-okarin/digital-garden/notes/reference.video-games.stellaris.md

 - Expansion is good for grabbing new space - good for more aggressive play
 - Ascension Perks
   - Technological Ascendancy is a good first one
+- Supremacy and Unyielding (DLC) are good for fighting

 ## Research
 - Material sciences is a good focus in the beginning